ceyzeriat/joystick/README.rst

 :Author: Guillaume Schworer
 :Version: 0.1

-Joystick provides a light-weight and simple framework to real-time plotting and logging data while the console remains accessible to control the on-going simulation and/or data acquisition.
+Joystick provides a light-weight and simple framework to real-time data-plotting and logging, while the console remains accessible to manage the on-going simulation and data acquisition.

-In short, this framework can replace a Graphical User Interface (GUI) on many projects, as long as 1) the user is confortable enough with console command-line controlling, and 2) the real-time data is not too complex to display.
+In some ways, this framework can replace a Graphical User Interface (GUI) on many projects, as long as 1) the user is confortable enough with managing the simulation using command-lines, and 2) the display of the real-time data is not too complex.

-Allright - let's talk clearly.
-You have some data-stream (serial port, web scraping, on-going simulation, etc), and you would like to plot or log in real-time whatever is happening on this stream.
-Not only that, in additing you would also like to send commands to the thread producing or gathering the data to control the data-stream mechanisms... without having to build a GUI (which looks pretty to your boss, but is time-consumming both in initial design and maintenance).
+Allright.
+Let's say you have some data-stream (serial port, web scraping, on-going simulation or experiment, etc), and you would like to plot or log in real-time whatever is happening.
+In addition you would also like to send commands to interact with the mechanisms producing the data... without having to build a GUI (which looks pretty to your boss, but is time-consumming both in initial design and maintenance).

 Then, this package is for you.

 Note that Joystick is based on Tkinter to display frames of text or graph, and that it is released under the GNU General Public License v3 or later (GPLv3+).

 Straight to the point: check-out this example.
-It generates fake random data (ydata) between 0 and 1.05 every 0.2 second, which is displayed in a graph as a function of time.
+It generates fake random data (ydata) between 0 and 1.05 every 0.2 second, displayed as a function of time in a graph-frame.
 Whenever there is a datapoint above 1, it drops a warning in the text-frame.

 .. code-block:: python